TurkeyMcMac/just-wheels-bouncing/README.md

-# It's Just Wheels Bouncing
+# Just Wheels Bouncing (JWB)
-This is a simple physics engine for simulating frictionless, perfectly elastic circles colliding.
+This is a simple physics engine for simulating frictionless circles colliding.
 I hope to keep the user interface nice and simple.
 This is currently a work-in-progress.

+## Implemented features
+ * Perfectly elastic collisions
+ * Toroidal universe
+ * Entity resource management

+## Features planned
+ * Partially elastic collisions
+ * Walled universe
+ * Bindings to other languages
+ * Friction with the surface
+ * Friction between circles?
+ * Move geometric data to separate shared structures?